intresrl/cloud-tutorials/istio/README.md

 - Find the service that has the delay issue
     - Configure a timeout on the service
-- Move all the traffic to the V1 version of the customer service
+- Move all the traffic to the V1 version of the customer service [all-traffic-on-customer1.yaml](istio-configs%2Fall-traffic-on-customer1.yaml)
   - mirror the traffic to the V3 version of the customer service
 - Configure a retry policy*
-- Use headers to route the traffic to customer beta
+- Use header (X-Is-Betatester: true) to route the traffic to products beta service [traffic-by-header-products.yaml](istio-configs%2Ftraffic-by-header-products.yaml)
-- Fault injection
+- Fault injection/delay
+- Force https/strict mode on product service (order continue to work but you cannot access the product service directly) [production-strictmode.yaml](istio-configs%2Fproduction-strictmode.yaml).

 ### Other features
 - Traffic policy